Cumulocity-IoT/c8y-docs/content/cockpit/exports-bundle/working-with-exports.md

 ### To create an export in a widget {#to-create-an-export-in-a-widget}

-The following example shows you how to integrate the export functionality with the [Data point table](/cockpit/widgets-collection/#data-point-table) widget.
+The following example shows you how the export functionality is integrated with the [Data point table](/cockpit/widgets-collection/#data-point-table) widget.

 1. Click the export icon <i class="dlt-c8y-icon-data-export text-primary icon-20"></i> at the top right of your data point table: